NeturalCreep/Isac-Server/README.md

-# FakeServer
+# Isac Server
-implent a http server by java code ;
+it's a  server devlope by FakeSever;
+a Simple server for Android App to get data;